 - Expected duration of the condition

 - The results of physical/mental exams, clinical interviews, psychiatric or psychological rating scales, etc.

-- Psychological testing, imaging results, lab results where applicable
+- Psychological testing, imaging results, and lab results, where applicable

 - The type, dosage, and beneficial effects of medications taken